 What about the interview?
 When, where, and how are the interviews conducted?

 Interviews take place in June at each of the clinical education centers.
 Interview dates will be posted on the JSCC Radiography web page for applicants' planning purposes.
 Applicants to be interviewed will receive a letter with the date, time and place.
 Individual requests for changes in interview dates cannot be accommodated.
-Interviews are conducted by an admissions committee which includes individuals who supervise radiography students during clinical education.
+Interviews are conducted by an admissions committee which includes department managers, individuals who supervise radiography students during clinical education, and the program director.
 The admissions committee usually includes the administrative director(s) of the radiology departments and the clinical instructor(s).
 The interview is brief and similar to a job interview.
-Applicants should make every effort to be present for their interview as scheduled.
+Applicants should make every effort to be present and dressed professionally for their interview as scheduled.

 When will I be notified if I was accepted?